Twoo.com: History

-In 2011 Toon Coppens and Lorenz Bogaert launched the dating website Twoo in Ghent, Belgium.
+In 2011, Toon Coppens and Lorenz Bogaert launched the dating website Twoo in Ghent, Belgium.
 Their company Massive Media previously founded Netlog.

-In August 2012 TechCrunch reported accusations of Twoo forwarding invitations to its users' email contacts using spamming methods.
-According to the 2013 follow-up report Twoo was still using questionable spamming methods to get new user registrations, with users complaints about unsolicited emails from Twoo, Twoo messaging all of their contacts, and unclear account deletion procedures.
+In August 2012, TechCrunch reported accusations of Twoo forwarding invitations to its users' email contacts using spamming methods.
+According to the 2013 follow-up report, Twoo was still using questionable spamming methods to get new user registrations, with users complaints about unsolicited emails from Twoo, Twoo messaging all of their contacts, and unclear account deletion procedures.

 In December 2012, Massive Media was acquired by the Meetic Group.
 In 2013, this French dating company was acquired by InterActive Corp owner of the Match Group.

 In 2013, Twoo acquired Stepout, a dating site that had become very popular in India, having been founded in 2008 in the US as "Ignighter", focused on group dates.

-In August 2015 the social questions-and-answers service Spring.me became a Twoo.com portal.
+In August 2015, the social questions-and-answers service Spring.me became a Twoo.com portal.
 Users were automatically migrated to Twoo's dating service, creating "shell accounts" for the dating site from their Q&A site accounts.
-This move, along with accusations of fake accounts, has raised ethical and legal questions about the company's conduct.
+This move, along with accusations of fake accounts, raised ethical and legal questions about the company's conduct.

-On 30 June 2022 Twoo discontinued.
+On 30 June 2022, Twoo was discontinued.